ikpehlivan/SharpHound-detection/README.md

 Rules to implement :

 •	Server Side (DC) :
-o	Contain the Event id 5145
+1. Contain the Event id 5145
-o	With same Account Name, src and ds tip under interval of 1 min o	Account Name not contains $ o	Share name : \\*\IPC$
+2. With same Account Name, src and ds tip under interval of 1 min
+3. Account Name not contains $
+4. Share name : \\*\IPC$

 I have implemented the filters in QRadar and this is the result I got :